warmana/cloudant-docs-fork/source/includes/api/_authorization.md

 }
 ```

-You can use the `_users` database with Cloudant.
-However, first, you must turn off Cloudant security for the roles you want to manage with the `_users` database.
+You can use the `_users` database to manage roles in Cloudant.
+However, you must turn off Cloudant security for those roles first.
 To do this, `PUT` a JSON document to the `_security` endpoint of the database.
 For example, `https://<username>.cloudant.com/<database>/_security`.

 <div></div>